Tuesday, September 30, 2014

 The torque acting on the wire is given by

-in which is the bending second moment of area (NOT the polar moment), and the shear strain in the wire is related to the change in axial extension of one turn of the coil, , by the expression
+in which I is the bending second moment of area (NOT the polar moment), and the shear strain in the wire is related to the change in axial extension of one turn of the coil, s , by the expression

 Measurement of the extension (per turn) of a spring, as a function of the applied force (first carried out systematically by Robert Hooke , in his pioneering work on the nature of elasticity) is a very convenient method of obtaining elastic constants.
-The ratio of Ï„ to γ , obtained from the above equations, gives the shear modulus, .
-The loading geometry is such that a large axial extension (per turn) is generated, while the strains within the material remain low, particularly for springs with a large ratio of to .
+The ratio of τ to γ , obtained from the above equations, gives the shear modulus, G .
+The loading geometry is such that a large axial extension (per turn) is generated, while the strains within the material remain low, particularly for springs with a large ratio of D to w .
 Of course, this is exactly why springs are of practical use - they accommodate large deflections or displacements without the material being strained beyond its elastic limit (which is small for all materials except rubbers).

 It's interesting to note why springs are not normally made of fibre composites.
 The natural orientation for the fibres would be along the length of the rod (wire) to be formed into a coil.
 However, these fibres would have very little effect on the shear modulus in a transverse section of the rod, which is the property that controls the elastic extensions of the spring.
 It might as well have been made solely of the polymeric matrix (although such springs have a very low stiffness).
 It's only by winding fibres into the hoop direction of the rod that the shear stiffness of transverse sections would be boosted.
 However, this is impractical, at least for anything but very large scale springs, since it would require the fibres to adopt higher curvatures than would normally be possible.